sidAKAsadiq/InkSpire/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# InkSpire 🖋

-- I have built and deployed my first-ever React app, InkSpire 🖋, with Appwrite as the backend.
+My first-ever React app, InkSpire 🖋, with Appwrite as the backend.
 InkSpire is a forum that collects articles from writers and displays them to its users.
 Writers can manage their own collection of articles as well as pieces written by others.
 InkSpire also handles the authentication process and presents the product in a polished and subtle form.

+## Features

+- **Article Management**: Writers can manage their own articles and pieces written by others.
+- **User Authentication**: Secure and reliable authentication process powered by Appwrite.
+- **Real-time Text Editor**: Seamless writing and editing experience with TinyMCE.
+- **Responsive Design**: Clean and responsive UI using Tailwind CSS.
+- **State Management**: Efficient state management with React Redux and Redux Toolkit (RTK).
+- **Routing**: Smooth navigation with React Router DOM.
+- **Form Handling**: Easy and efficient form handling with React Hook Form.
+- **HTML Parsing**: Convert HTML content to React components with HTML React Parser.

--> Tech Stack
+## Tech Stack

-- Backend Service: Appwrite
+- **Backend Service**: Appwrite
-- Frontend: React JS + Tailwind
+- **Frontend**: React JS + Tailwind CSS
- -- State Management: React Redux and Redux Toolkit (RTK) -- Real-time Text Editor: TinyMCE
+  - **State Management**: React Redux and Redux Toolkit (RTK)
+  - **Real-time Text Editor**: TinyMCE
- -- Routing: React Router DOM
+  - **Routing**: React Router DOM
- -- Forms/Data Collection: React Hook Form
+  - **Forms/Data Collection**: React Hook Form
- -- HTML Parser: HTML React Parser
+  - **HTML Parser**: HTML React Parser

--PS:
--There is a slight chance that you might encounter some issues with the live app, as it's my first deployed project, but please do check it out!